ralph-mcardell/dibase-rpi-python/README.txt

 operation.

-All such objects can be queried to determine if they are readable, writeable, blocking or closed and for the underlying OS file descriptor number representing the file descriptor used to access the GPIO pin's sys file system *value* file.
+All such objects can be queried to determine if they are readable, writable, blocking or closed and for the underlying OS file descriptor number representing the file descriptor used to access the GPIO pin's sys file system *value* file.
 Unlike some other Raspberry Pi Python GPIO packages pin IO objects